KasundiRanaweera/Application_Tracking_System/README.md

 → WITHDRAWN (owning candidate only)
 ```

-**Terminal states:** `HIRED`, `REJECTED`, `WITHDRAWN` — no further transitions allowed.
+**Terminal states:** `HIRED`, `REJECTED`, `WITHDRAWN` — no further transitions allowed from any of these.

 `PipelineValidator` also enforces **who** can make each move:
 - Only a `RECRUITER` can advance or reject an application
 - Only the `USER` (candidate) who owns an application can withdraw it
 - A recruiter attempting to withdraw is rejected with `403 Forbidden`
+- A candidate attempting to advance is rejected with `403 Forbidden`

-28 unit tests in `PipelineValidatorTest` cover every legal transition, every illegal jump, every terminal state, and every role violation.
+28 unit tests in `PipelineValidatorTest` cover every legal transition, every illegal skip,
+every terminal state, and every role violation — without requiring a Spring context to run.

 ### 3. Owner checks on every candidate-facing fetch

 A valid JWT proves **who someone is** — not which records they are allowed to access.

-Every service method that fetches an application on a candidate's behalf calls `findByIdAndCandidateId()`, which verifies the application belongs to the calling candidate before returning it.
-A candidate cannot read another candidate's application by guessing its ID — they receive `404 Not Found` as if the record does not exist.
+Every service method that fetches an application on a candidate's behalf calls
+`findByIdAndCandidateId()`, which combines the record lookup and the ownership check
+in a single database query.
+A candidate cannot read another candidate's application
+by guessing its ID — they receive `404 Not Found` as if the record does not exist,
+revealing nothing about whether the ID is valid.

-This pattern is applied consistently across:
+This pattern is applied consistently in:
 - `GET /api/applications/me/{id}` — view single own application
 - `DELETE /api/applications/{id}` — withdraw own application